Stardust (Danny Brown album): Background

-The album is Brown's first since getting sober after a 2023 stint in rehab for alcoholism.
-Brown initially planned to retire from music when he boarded his flight to rehab, telling NME, "I didn't love myself at the time, so it was impossible for me to love anything else."
-Reflecting on rehab, it was the most isolated he had been since his eight-month stint in jail as a teenager.
-During rehab, he rekindled his interest in music, listening to the hyperpop duo 100 gecs each day for eight weeks.
+The album is Brown's first since getting sober after a 2023 stint in rehab for alcoholism, which he checked into after heavy spending on alcohol and drugs during the COVID-19 pandemic.
+By then, Brown had released a collaborative album with JPEGMafia titled Scaring the Hoes (2023) and a solo studio album titled Quaranta (2023).
+Discussing the production of the two albums, he revealed that he was "blackout drunk" when recording Scaring the Hoes, and was in constant pain and throwing up when recording Quaranta.
+Brown initially planned to retire from music when he boarded his flight to rehab, telling NME that he dealt with self-hatred during that period, making it difficult for him to love anything else.
+Reflecting on his time in rehab, Brown said it was the most isolated he had been since his eight-month incarceration in jail as a teenager.
+While there, he rekindled his interest in music, listening to the hyperpop duo 100 gecs every day for eight weeks.

-Starting in 2023 after the release of Scaring the Hoes (with JPEGMafia) and Quaranta and continuing through 2024 and 2025, Danny Brown began frequently collaborating with artists in the alternative pop, hyperpop, electronic, digicore, and deconstructed club scenes, including Alice Longyu Gao, Frost Children, Jane Remover, 8485, and Femtanyl; he additionally joined Underscores and A. G. Cook as a special guest during their Coachella performances, where Brown and Underscores previewed a new song.

-In a 2024 interview with Ringtone Mag, Brown elaborated on his admiration for the genre and its performers and confirmed the presence of featured artists on his album.
-On his podcast The Danny Brown Show, Brown described the sound of his upcoming album as "the most different music he ever did" and said the sound would "shock" people.
-He additionally expressed his desire for perfectionism on the album as his first release sober, wanting to disprove claims that his music quality would decline as he entered sobriety.
+Throughout 2024 and 2025, Brown began frequently collaborating with artists in the alternative pop, hyperpop, electronic, digicore, and deconstructed club scenes, including Alice Longyu Gao, Frost Children, Jane Remover, 8485, and Femtanyl.
+He also joined Underscores and A. G. Cook as a special guest during their Coachella performances, where Brown and Underscores previewed a new song.
+In a 2024 interview with Ringtone Mag, Brown elaborated on his admiration for hyperpop music and its performers, and confirmed the presence of featured artists on his upcoming album.
+On his podcast, The Danny Brown Show, Brown described the sound of his upcoming album as "the most different music I ever did" and said the sound would "shock" people.
+He also expressed a desire for perfectionism on the album as his first release after getting sober, wanting to disprove claims that the quality of his music would decline in sobriety.